 In Windham, there is also a high percentage of seasonal homes (47% of housing units are primary/“occupied” homes, while 53% are seasonal/“vacant” homes).
 Based on the energy model projections from the state (created by the LEAP, or Long-Range Energy Alternatives Planning model), it can be assumed that seasonal homes only use about 15% of the energy of a primary home, due to more occasional use and a presumed higher energy efficiency.
 As such, seasonal homes in town are estimated to consume about 3,479 MMBtu annually (compared to the 20,570 MMBtu for primary residences).

 For commercial establishments, it is estimated that the total heating load is 2,984 MMBtu each year.
 For the state, the average is in the range of 700 MMBtu to 750 MMBtu per year but the average for any given area is very likely to be significantly higher or lower, as the mix of businesses from region to region is highly variable.
 Based on the types of commercial buildings in Windham, the heating load was calculated to be less than state average.
-With 6 commercial establishments, there is an estimated thermal energy demand of 497 MMBtu.
-These businesses pay about $134,803 each year in heating expenses.???
+With 6 commercial establishments, there is an estimated thermal energy demand of 497 MMBtu per establishment equaling 2,984 MMBtu.
+These businesses pay about $ 65,966.77 each year in heating expenses.

 Total Energy Costs

 In summary, Windham pays a staggering amount in energy across the three use sectors.
-The total estimated cost to the town for electricity, heating, and transportation is roughly $2,542,815 each year.
+The total estimated cost to the town for electricity, heating, and transportation is roughly $$1,343,570each year.
 There are real financial incentives for the town to move toward energy efficiency, on behalf of both the residents and its business owners (see section “4.
 Energy Scarcities, Challenges, and Strategies” of this plan for more detail about energy efficiency and conversion targets).